 The Company funds and arranges for the existing Directors to receive regular training, for Directors to develop and maintain their skills and knowledge.
-In this connection, during FY2023, various Directors attended seminars and courses organised by the Singapore Institute of Directors ("SID") and other professional organisations, including but not limited to "LEDM - Listed Entity Director Programme (Mandarin) - Core", "Audit and Risk Committee Seminar 2023" and "SID Director Conference 2023" organised by the SID, as well as the "ACMF-ISSB Joint Conference and Technical Training on the IFRS Sustainability Disclosure Standards" jointly organised by the ASEAN Capital Markets Forum and International Sustainability Standards Board.
+In this connection, during FY2024, various Directors attended seminars and courses organised by the Singapore Institute of Directors ("SID") and other professional organisations, including but not limited to "Listed Entity Director Programme", "ASEAN Corporate Governance Scorecard Briefing", "Climate Governance Singapore Forum" and "SID Directors Conference 2024", as well as the "Top Executive WSH Programme (TEWP - Asynchronous E-learning)" organised by the NTUC LearningHub.
 Updates on relevant legal, accounting and regulatory developments were provided to Directors in written hand-outs, or by way of briefings and presentations.
 The Company Secretary also circulates articles, reports and press releases issued by the Singapore Exchange Securities Trading Limited ("SGX-ST") and the Accounting and Corporate Regulatory Authority ("ACRA") which are relevant to the Directors.5

-Newly appointed Directors will receive appropriate training and orientation programmes to familiarise themselves with the operations of the Group and its major business processes.6 On the appointment of a new Director, the Company will provide a formal letter to the Director, setting out the Director's duties and obligations.7 During FY2023, Mr Kwik Sam Aik was appointed as an Independent Director with effect from 1 August 2023.
+Newly appointed Directors will receive appropriate training and orientation programmes to familiarise themselves with the operations of the Group and its major business processes.6 On the appointment of a new Director, the Company will provide a formal letter to the Director, setting out the Director's duties and obligations.7